Aixa-Cal/react-gif-expert/README.md

 Below is what we practiced:

-Custom Hooks
+- Custom Hooks

-Fetching data from an API
+- Fetching data from an API

-Communication between components
+- Communication between components

-CSS Classes
+- CSS Classes

-Animations
+- Animations

-Passing methods as arguments
+- Passing methods as arguments

-Creating lists
+- Creating lists

-Keys
+- Keys

-Giphy
+- Giphy

-Below is what we used
+Below is what we used:

-Vite
+- Vite

-React
+- React